 - GREEN SUPERFOOD POWDERS – such as wheatgrass, spirulina, blue-green algae, barley grass, chlorella, and kelp are powerful anti inflammatory plants that are high in nutrients for immunity, anti aging, anti cancer and literally millions of other benefits.
 Yes, green superfood powders rock, and should become part of your daily routine to ensure optimum health.
 P/LC/FB

-As you can see, there is such an abundance of delicious foods you can eat on the plant based diet that you need never go hungry.
+As you can see there is such an abundance of delicious foods you can eat on the plant based diet that you need never go hungry.
 Out of those above foods you can make hundreds of different meals, and for inspiration you only need to check out some of the great vegan recipe websites out there.
 All this means it really is getting easier and easier every day to convert to this health boosting way of life with as little effort as possible on your behalf.

 Plant Based Food Combining for Nutritionally Complete Meals

-Here’s the part where I will help you understand how to put a ‘complete’ meal together, which means obtaining the correct amounts of protein, carbohydrates, fats, fiber, and nutrients.
-You want a good array of all of these at every meal or snack to feel satiated and full, and as many of the plant foods on this list are low GI (glycemic index) they will also keep your blood sugar stable, thus helping to stop junk food and sugar cravings.
+Here’s the part where I will help you understand how to put a ‘complete’ meal together, which means obtaining the correct amounts of protein, carbohydrates, fats, fiber and nutrients in your meals.
+You want a good array of all of these at every meal or snack to feel satiated and full, and as many of the plant foods on this list are low GI (glycemic index) they will also help to keep your blood sugar more stable, thus helping to stop junk food and sugar cravings.

 Benefits of Stable Blood Sugar:

-The plant based diet in general is great for everyone when done correctly.
-I must emphasise ‘when done correctly‘, as you really need to be sure you understand proper food combining before you enter this lifestyle, otherwise you may do yourself more harm than good.
+The plant based diet in general is great for everyone, when done correctly.
+I must emphasise ‘when done correctly‘, as you really need to be sure you understand proper food combining before you begin otherwise you may do yourself more harm than good.

-But when done properly, plant based eating is also great for blood sugar control making it a good diet for diabetic’s, people with blood sugar problems, obesity and weight problems, and inflammatory diseases.
-However, if you do suffer these problems you should keep your portion of carbohydrate and sweet foods on the lower side and focus more on protein, fats, and fiber.
+But when done properly, plant based eating is also great for blood sugar control, making it a good diet for diabetics, people with blood sugar problems, obesity, weight problems and inflammatory diseases.
+However, if you do suffer these issues you should keep your portion of carbohydrate and sweet foods on the lower side, and focus more on protein, fats and fiber.

-Sugar promotes inflammation and insulin spikes, and is thought to be the driver behind many common diseases including type 2 diabetes, heart disease, obesity, metabolic syndrome, degenerative disease, and even some cancers.
-This is why it is vital for every one of us to take measures to cut down on junk foods, and to also add in more nutritious plant foods.
+Sugar promotes inflammation and high insulin spikes, and is thought to be the driver behind many common diseases, including type 2 diabetes, heart disease, obesity, metabolic syndrome, degenerative disease, and even some cancers.
+This is why it is vital for every one of us to take measures to cut down on junk foods and add in more nutritious plant foods.

 How to make a ‘Complete’ Plant Based Meal